KyleIsaak/Todo-App/Readme.md

 # Todo-App
-I am still working on it as my building had a power outage today, but I have most of the functionality completed.
+Still a work in progress, but have most of the functionality is completed.
 See below for setup instructions

 Follow these steps to run the web app: